Uncertainty Quantification for Bayesian Optimization: OPTIMIZATION WITH GAUSSIAN PROCESS REGRESSION UNDER FIXED DESIGNS

-To use Theorem \ref{thm:undersmooth}, we need to determine the universal constant $C$ and the moment of the spectral density $A_0$.
+To use Corollary \ref{coro:practice}, we need to determine the universal constant $C$ and the moment of the spectral density $A_0$.
+According to our numerical simulations in Section \ref{Sec:K} and Section \ref{App:simu} of the Supplementary material, we recommend using $C=1$ in practice.
 We shall discuss the calculation of $A_0$ in Section \ref{Sec:A0}.
-According to our numerical simulations in Section \ref{Sec:K} and Section \ref{App:simu} of the Supplementary material, we recommend using $C=1$ in practice.

-\subsection{Uncertainty quantification}
+\subsection{Uncertainty Quantification}

-In light of Theorem \ref{thm:undersmooth}, we can construct a confidence upper limit of $f$.
-Algorithm \ref{alg:upper} describes how to compute the confidence upper limit of $f$ at a given untried $x$.
-For notational simplicity, we regard the dimension $p$, the variance $\sigma^2$, the moment $A_0$ and the universal constant $C$ as global variables so that Algorithm \ref{alg:upper} has access to all of them.
+In light of Corollary \ref{coro:practice}, we can construct a confidence upper limit of $f$.
+Algorithm \ref{alg:upperfix} describes how to compute the confidence upper limit of $f$ at a given untried $x$.
+For notational simplicity, we regard the dimension $p$, the variance $\sigma^2$, the moment $A_0$ and the universal constant $C$ as global variables so that Algorithm \ref{alg:upperfix} has access to all of them.

 Based on the \AlgUpper ~function in Algorithm \ref{alg:upper}, we can construct a confidence region for $x_{max}$ and a confidence interval for $f(x_{max})$.
 These regions do not have explicit expressions.
 However, they can be approximated by calling \AlgUpper ~with many different $x$'s.
 Let $Y=(f(x_1),\ldots,f(x_n))^T$.
 The confidence region for $x_{max}$ is defined as